rgoudard/iot_project/README.md

 So we tried to retro ingeneere a C# code but it also didn't worked, the code version wasn't compatible with our camera model.
 But, at least we succeeded in retreiving some signal codes.

-We then tried to reproduce the InfraRed signal that remote controllers produce with an IR transmitter by analysing it with an oscilloscope.
+We then tried to reproduce the InfraRed signal that remote controllers produce with an IR transmitter by analysing it with an logic analyzer.

 ![](https://i.ibb.co/PzdNnfj/Screenshot-from-2019-04-17-18-09-41.png)